microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/importedprojects.md

   <jvmOptionsFile>${basedir}/src/main/liberty/config/jvm.options</jvmOptionsFile>
   ```

+3. Add `/mc-target` to the `.gitignore` file to ignore build output from the `microclimate` build profile.

 Note: Due to a known issue the server needs to be configured to use port 9080 in order for the project to be detected as started.
 See [Troubleshooting](troubleshooting) for more details.

 ### Post-import instructions